felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.24.1-rc.3 =
+= 1.24.1 =

-(2018/03/03) Refactored transient cache index values to include WP query variables for extra uniqueness.
+(2018/03/04) Refactored transient cache index values to include WP query variables for extra uniqueness.
 Added a new filter to (optionally) define media as the main entity for the webpage.

-= 1.24.0 =

-(2018/02/24) Refactored the WpssoJson min_version_notice() method to use PHP's trigger_error() and include a notice to refresh plugin update information.